jonatanSh/vcore/README.md

 Docker api for python already exists but it doesn't support async command execution and distributed services.

-This project is built on top of the exciting python docker api and add this functionality.
+This project is built on top of the existing python docker api and add this functionality.

 It can be distributed easily, support easy to use http api